 Think about what you would like to do if you were to create your own “narrative” game.

-PART 2: Prototype Your Own Digital Narrative Game
+PART 2: Do Background Research on the Topic of Your Own Digital Narrative Game

 Do some research about your topic.
-If it is something you have personal experience of, write down some notes for yourself to build on to make your message clear (a good example of such a game is Merna Kostandy’s and Mahmoud Yehia/Karim Habashi’s).
-If it is something that happens to people around you, do some informal interviews with them to make sure you’re telling their true experience, not a stereotypical one (a good example is Carol Narchi’s and Fadila’s).
+If it is something you have personal experience of, write down some notes for yourself to build on to make your message clear (a good example of such a game is Merna Kostandy’s and Mahmoud Yehia/Karim Habashi’s – this would be a reflection, called “authoethnography” research).
+If it is something that happens to people around you, do some informal interviews with them to make sure you’re telling their true experience, not a stereotypical one (a good example is Carol Narchi’s and Fadila’s games above).
 If it is difficult to do so, then you can do some secondary research about the topic (a good example is Jana Khalifa’s).
+Finally, you can do some observational research, whether observing behavior online or in person.
+Make sure not to share any personally identifiable information about anyone you are doing research about or to include any screenshots from e.g. facebook groups, without permission.

 PART 3: Prototype Your Own Digital Narrative Game